amankumarconnect/OTP-Attendance/README.md

 3. Option to copy present csv, absent csv (or send to email)
 1. delete/hide class
 1. add/remove students from class
+1. Show attendance percent and other useful perks

 2. Logout
 5. Restrict login to @vitbhopal.ac.in emails only